Talmoon, Minnesota

 State Highways 6 (MN 6) and 286 (MN 286); and Itasca County Road 4 (CR 4).

 Talmoon is located along the boundary line between Lake Jessie Township and Marcell Township.
 Little Turtle Lake is in the vicinity.

 The community is located within the Chippewa National Forest; and is home to the "oldest bar" in Minnesota, located at Hayslip's Corner.

 Talmoon is located 19 miles north of Deer River.
 Nearby places include Bowstring, Marcell, Spring Lake, Bigfork, and Effie.

 History

 A post office operated in the community, first as Mack (1912–1938), then as Hayslips Corner (1938–1939), and then as Talmoon until its closing in 1954.

 Community

 Local businesses include the Minnesota Energy Conservation Council, Crystal Rayne Publishing, Integrated Solutions/Advanced Technologies.

-RK Construction Services is located in nearby Marcell.